 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.

 Hardcover.
-Zustand: Very Good.
+Zustand: Good.
 No Jacket.
-Former library book; May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less 1.55.
-Bestandsnummer des Verkäufers G0801430461I4N10
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Bestandsnummer des Verkäufers G0801430461I3N00

 Anzahl: 1 verfügbar